ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 ``ebu-run --admin.conf=ebu_tt_live/examples/config/simple_consumer.json``.
 You can also point the Simple Consumer to the file system.
-If you saved the documents in a folder (using the folder export configuration option of the Simple Producer), you can write a configuration file with as described in `<configurator.html>`__ and pass this file to ``ebu-run``.
+If you saved the documents in a folder (using the folder export configuration option of the Simple Producer), you can write a configuration file as described in `<configurator.html>`__ and pass this file to ``ebu-run``.

 User Input Producer